Is 2021 going to be the year you learn how to start an eCommerce business from scratch?

-- Best WordPress and WooCommerce hosting providers of 2020 compared – your go-to comparison of the best hosting offers for WordPress and WooCommerce
+- Best WordPress and WooCommerce hosting providers of 2021 compared – your go-to comparison of the best hosting offers for WordPress and WooCommerce.

-- Best cheap WordPress hosting: 10 options for under $3.95 / month – read this if you’re on a tight budget
+- Best cheap WordPress hosting: 10 options for as low as $0.99 / month – read this if you’re on a tight budget.

-- Best cloud hosting providers in 2020 – read if you’re expecting a bigger volume of traffic from day one
+- Best cloud hosting providers in 2021 – read if you’re expecting a bigger volume of traffic from day one.

-- WordPress Hosting Survey 2020 – A numeric compilation of hostings preffered by real users among differerent criteria such as speed, demographics, features, etc.
+- WordPress hosting survey – A numeric compilation of hosting platforms preferred by real users among different criteria such as speed, demographics, features, etc.

 No time to read?
 Two recommendations:

 - Go to SiteGround for a great all-around experience and optimized hosting environment.
 The SiteGround team will also help you set up WordPress and WooCommerce.
 Plans from $3.95 / month.

 - Go to Bluehost for a slightly more expensive hosting offering.
 Plans from $5.95 / month.
 Here’s a guide on how to install WordPress on Bluehost.

 Unsurprisingly, picking a design for your store is a vital part of the process.
 But it’s not only about choosing something that you like visually.
 Once again, we’re going to use research to pinpoint the type of design that’s most likely to work for your niche and product line.